jaydenkenny/dinoplasty/README.md

 ## Add another field to the form, and make sure that data also persists across page loads
 ##Make it look nice

-##Edit the ames of dinsaurs that already in the list (and make sure the changes persist across page loads)
+##Edit the names of dinsaurs that already in the list (and make sure the changes persist across page loads)